5 Things To Do With Your Kids In and Around Mammoth Cave, Kentucky

 – You could just visit to play at the park for free and to walk down to look at the cows in the field.

-– If you want you can also bring your own lunch if you wanted to.
+– If you want you can also bring your own lunch if you want to.

 Jammin on the Porch by Mammoth Cave National Park

-Our last night there Jen from Free 2 Breathe (who was with us – so fun traveling with friends!) had mention that they did a Jammin on the Porch at Thomas House (111 East Main Street) in downtown Horse Cave which is close to Mammoth.
+On our last night there, Jen from Free 2 Breathe (who was with us—it’s so fun traveling with friends!) mentioned that they did a Jammin on the Porch at Thomas House (111 East Main Street) in downtown Horse Cave, which is close to Mammoth.

-If you are hungry you can find a restaurant in down to stop to eat before the Jam session.
+If you are hungry, you can find a restaurant nearby to stop for a bite to eat before the Jam session.
 Cave City Pizza is an option.

-Next we head over to Thomas House and it was true authentic Kentucky music .
-It was a group of men sitting around playing all sorts of different string instruments while singing.
+Next, we headed over to Thomas House, and it was true authentic Kentucky music.
+A group of men sat around playing all sorts of different string instruments while singing.
 We had a great time!

 It didn’t take long for the kids to get up and start dancing in the middle.
-The guys even did a Scottish kids song for us.
+The guys even did a Scottish kids’ song for us.
 We are really glad that we went.
-If you are in the area they do the music get together every Thursday night.
-And if you play you can bring your instrument and join in!
+If you are in the area, they have a music get-together every Thursday night.
+And if you play, you can bring your instrument and join in!

 Highlights:

-– This was real hometown Kentucky music.
-They went around in a circle and each person had a turn picking out which song the group was going to do.
+• This was real, hometown Kentucky music.
+They went around in a circle, and each person had a turn picking out which song the group was going to perform.

-– If you have a guitar bring it – you are more then welcome to join in.
+• If you have a guitar, bring it.
+You are more than welcome to join in.
 The guy wanted to give Craig his guitar so he could play!

 Things to know:

-– It looked like there were some other unique things to do in the town.
+It looked like there were some other unique things to do in the town as well.
+We just ran out of time!

 More info: https://www.corvettemuseum.org/